What Is A Designer Baby And Is It Ethical? Pros And Cons

 In July 2018, the Nuffield Council on Bioethics, UK published a report stating that human genome editing could be ‘morally permissible’, even in cases of human enhancement, if it’s in the interest of the child (7).

 Gene alteration and creation of designer babies may or may not be an answer to control genetic ailments and diseases.
-There are both sides to creating designer babies.
+Also, this innovation raises ethical concerns, such as genetic privilege, and poses risks to future generations.
+As the designer baby debate continues, one must consider both benefits and ethics.

 Designer Babies: Pros and Cons